mishapadidar/alpha_particle_opt/lab_notebook.md

   - Increase dimensionality maxmode=3
   - try optimizing directly with tmax=1e-4
   - do we need to increase field strength?

-- implement OpenMP tracing for parallelism.
-- Make ctimesopt at end of optimization truly random.
-- Implement SAA option for sampling routine
-- write a MNH solver that can handle sim failures
-- Implement StoMADS

 - correct sampling probability with jacobian.
   - correct this is in the grid objective too